arinar/slQuery/README.md

 the selected blocks.
 The wrapper features some nice syntactical sugar for accessing the parameters of underlying blocks

-This is achieved by redirecting the MATLAB subscript syntax (`'object.fieldname'`) for field access to the Simulink `get_param` and `set_param` functions and preparating the returned values in a convenient manner.
+This is achieved by redirecting the MATLAB subscript syntax (`object.fieldname`) for field access to the Simulink `get_param` and `set_param` functions and preparating the returned values in a convenient manner.